This article was originally written by the Sequence clinic team (now known as WeightWatchers Clinic).

 Behavioral factors

 After a period of restriction during weight loss, individuals may experience an increased desire to indulge in high-calorie, palatable foods.
 After all, the more we tell ourselves something is off limits, the more we want it.
-Restriction can lead an individual to overeat once they achieve their goal weight and undermine their weight maintenance efforts as a result.
+Restriction can lead an individual to overeat once they hit their goal weight and undermine their weight maintenance efforts as a result.
 This is why it’s critical to approach weight loss without extreme restriction and focus on a nutrition plan that is sustainable and allows for some flexibility.
 Starting your weight loss journey with maintenance in mind can help create meaningful mental shifts that not only make the process of weight loss more enjoyable, but that make the transition from weight loss to weight maintenance much less daunting.

 Special considerations for weight maintenance for individuals on a GLP-1 medication